Xilinx/Vitis_Libraries/docs/api-reference.rst

 The following table lists the member functions and their descriptions:

-.. table:: Table xf::Mat Member Function Descriptions
+.. table:: Table 2. xf::cv::Mat Member Function Descriptions

    +---------------+------------------------------------------------------+
    | Member        | Description                                          |